 SodiusWillert’s tools for linked data

 At SodiusWillert, linking data has been a core practice of our tools for years.
-What is now unique is the linking across tools, across repositories, and across configurations.
+What is now unique is the linking across tools, repositories, and configurations.
 It is the natural next step as we evolve out of the practice of synchronizations and exchanges.

 SodiusWillert's OSLC Connect tools connect your ALM applications to allow engineering teams to optimize visibility across the engineering lifecycle.
 With OSLC Connect, it is now possible to easily link your engineering repositories between your favorite engineering tooling and guarantee that everyone is using accurate information across your engineering teams.